PetCaseFinder

 Plain-English summary

-A previously healthy 8-year-old spayed female cat was brought in after being missing for a month and was found to be very weak and severely anemic, likely due to a massive flea infestation.
-Unfortunately, she went into cardiac arrest shortly after arriving at the clinic, and attempts to start an IV were unsuccessful.
-To save her, the veterinary team used ultrasound to guide a transfusion of canine red blood cells directly into her heart, along with a small dose of epinephrine to help restart her heart.
-After the procedure, she regained heart function and received more blood through an IV once they could access a vein.
-The cat recovered well and was discharged three days later, doing fine three months after her treatment.
+An 8-year-old female cat was brought in after being missing for a month and was found to be severely weak and anemic due to a massive flea infestation.
+Unfortunately, she went into cardiac arrest shortly after arriving at the clinic.
+Since it was difficult to start an IV, the veterinary team used ultrasound to inject canine packed red blood cells directly into her heart, along with a dose of epinephrine.
+This emergency treatment successfully restarted her heart, and she later received more blood through an IV.
+Remarkably, the cat was discharged three days later and was doing well three months after the incident.

 Abstract